 In spite of Camilla Horn’s challenges, the romance works well in a sick sort of way.
 Ivan and Tamara both have the same character flaws: pride and stubbornness.
 These character traits cause them to disguise their feelings of love since both seem terrified of exposing even the slightest bit of vulnerability.
 But rather than hiding behind indifference (which would be considerably easier on everyone, themselves included), they choose to instead express contempt, hatred, abuse and actual physical violence.

-In fact, I have not seen a more violently expressive pair since I watched the 2005 South Korean film The Duelist, in which Ha Ji-won and Kang Dong-won spend the entire running time trying to slice and stab one another in the most romantic way possible.
+In fact, I have not seen a more violently expressive pair in quite some time.
 (Come to think of it, John Barrymore and Camilla Horn in a swordfight would be awesome!
 My money would be on Camilla.)
 Of course, this content was hardly surprising once I learned that Erich von Stroheim had been involved with the film.

 I have seen Tempest several times and always felt that the plot was… well… familiar somehow.
 While watching it again for this review, it finally hit me.
 I knew where I had heard this story before.
 Tempest has gender-reversed elements of Snow White and Sleeping Beauty sprinkled throughout.